At the April 29 Illini Lights Out event, 3,742 light bulbs were shut off, saving $542.86 in energy costs.

 Illini Lights Out engages student volunteers to turn lights out in key campus buildings, to conserve energy and raise awareness of the need to work together toward our energy conservation goals.
-This campaign addresses Objective 4 of the Energy Conservation and Building Standards SWATeam (Chapter 2 of iCAP) – to engage and incentivize the campus community in energy conservation and to contribute to a comprehensive energy campaign.
+This campaign addresses Objectives 2.2 and 2.2.2 of the Energy iCAP Team (Chapter 2 of iCAP) – to increase energy efficiency and reduce building-level energy.

-During an Illini Lights Out event, pairs of students accompanied by campus security/other personnel (as necessary) are assigned buildings to audit on the main Quad to turn off non-essential lights in classrooms/bathrooms not in use.
+During an Illini Lights Out event, small groups of students are assigned buildings to audit on or near the main Quad to turn off non-essential lights in classrooms/bathrooms not in use.
 Conducting these light audits is a simple, fun and interactive way of engaging students with energy conservation while raising awareness of energy usage as it relates to climate change.
-Initiating a year-round light auditing program provides a way of sustaining engagement with energy conservation for the duration of the academic year.
-Engagement levels are easily identifiable (total number of student volunteers throughout the year) and the cost savings through emissions and dollars saved can be calculated with relative ease.
+Initiating a year-round light auditing program gets students involved in increasing energy efficiency and reducing building-level energy for the duration of the academic year.
+Energy, emissions, and dollars saved can easily be calculated using the data volunteers record.